(Last updated 12 September 2022)

 Please contact your Prescription Delivery Service provider to schedule your observed conformance testing.
 If you intend on connecting to more than one PDS, please see the FAQs below.

-If you’re product is a part of either the MediSecure or FRED IT group, please contact the Agency at [email protected] to schedule your observed testing.
+If your product is a part of either the MediSecure or FRED IT group, please contact the Agency at [email protected] to schedule your observed testing.

 - How long does Conformance Testing take?